San Francisco Scarring and Disfigurement Lawyer

 When an individual intends to seek compensation for a disfigurement in addition to compensation for their other physical, psychological, and financial injuries, then they need to speak with a lawyer about properly valuing the disfigurement, which can be a difficult process.

 Placing a monetary value on a disfigurement depends heavily on the type of disfigurement, where it is located, and how much it negatively alters a person’s appearance.
 The more visible the disfigurement when a person dresses normally, the more compensation a person is likely to obtain.
 Also, the greater the negative effect on a person’s overall appearance, the greater the compensation is likely to be.
 Scars on a person’s arm from a car accident will be treated differently than extensive burns across most of a person’s body, including the neck and face.

 Compensation for a disfigurement is not entirely based on the physical aspect of the injury.
 An individual must also take into account the psychological harm caused by a disfigurement.
 An unexpected and unpleasant alteration to an individual’s appearance can cause extreme emotional distress, including embarrassment, humiliation, grief, depression, and anxiety.

 Also, it may matter whether a child or adult suffers a disfigurement.
 A child may suffer more embarrassment over the years because of a disfigurement.
 It may also more greatly affect their future than if the same thing happened to someone who already had an established family and career.

-To discuss all of the factors that impact obtaining compensation for a disfigurement and the amount of compensation, contact a scarring and disfigurement attorney for San Francisco at Willoughby Brod, LLP.
+To discuss all of the factors that impact obtaining compensation for a disfigurement and the amount of compensation, contact a scarring and disfigurement attorney for San Francisco at the Brod Law Firm.
 You can contact us online or call (800) 427-7020 to schedule a free case evaluation.